QiMeng-MuPa: Mutual-Supervised Learning for Sequential-to-Parallel Code Translation: Methodology

 \section{Methodology}

-The proposed Mutual-Supervised Learning (MuSL) framework involves two models, the Translator and the Tester, which are optimized in an iterative framework.
+QiMeng-MuPa involves two models, a Translator and a Tester, which are optimized in an iterative framework.
 Each iteration consists of two steps: Co-verify and Co-evolve.
 These two steps alternate until both models converge.
 We describe the interaction between the two models in these steps in more details below.
 An overview of the framework is illustrated in Figure \ref{fig:overview}.